springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software) – Does not apply to non-web software</li>
 </ul></td>
 <td>Supports</td>
-<td>These subject pages use a unified design style with consistent presentation and functionality.</td>
+<td>The pages of this product use a unified design style with consistent presentation and functionality.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#minimize-error-suggestions"><strong>3.3.3 Error Suggestion</strong></a> (Level AA)